 Traveling on airlines, especially these days, can be problematic.
 To be sure that all goes well with your flight, be sure to book well in advance and follow up a couple of weeks before your flight.

-Yes, you will have to carve out a niche of time to spend on the phone.
+Yes, you will have to carve out some time to spend on the phone.
 However, you will have peace of mind if you can verify that your reservation still includes the baby bassinet on the plane.

 It’s in your best interest to double and triple-check that you have a bassinet.
 You should be able to check your seats on a seat map through the airline app to make sure it’s right.